zainibeats/TrueFA/README.md

    - Seamless experience across environments

 This design ensures that TrueFA works reliably in both development and production environments while maintaining the highest security standards possible.

+## Known Issues & Planned Improvements

+### Authentication Flow
+- **Import Password Bug**: Currently, entering an incorrect password during import operations while already logged in will cause the application to log the user out and return to the login screen.
+This issue affects users who are attempting to import accounts from an encrypted GPG file with the wrong password.
+This will be fixed in an upcoming release to maintain session integrity.

+### Future Enhancements
+- **Improved Error Handling**: Better isolation between authentication errors and operation-specific errors to prevent unintended session termination.
+- **Session Persistence**: More robust session management to prevent accidental logouts during non-critical operations.
+- **Progressive Web App**: Exploring PWA support to enable installation directly from browsers without Electron.
+- **Additional Platforms**: Mobile app versions for Android and iOS using the same secure Rust core.

 ## License